Ecampus/tes-xapi/attendance-recipe.markdown

 Optionally, statements can include a Group for the attendees being observed, as the context "**team**" property. (see [spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md#416-context)).

-The **team** property is there as an option for Activity Providers who want to provide a complete list of attendees (or refer to a group) attending (or having registered to attend) the event in *every* statement.
-It also gives the authority the ability to state: "these are the attendees at this datetime".
+The **team** property can be used by Activity Providers who want to provide a complete list of attendees (or refer to a group) attending (or having registered to attend) the event in a given statement.
+It also gives the authority the ability to state: "these are the attendees (or prospective attendees) at this datetime".

 Of course, the statement provider can compute the list at any time, too.
 So this is entirely optional.